Sweden Democrats: Early years (1988–1995)

-According to the anti-racism publication Expo and the political historian Duncan McDonnell, it is generally agreed that the Sweden Democrats have never been a neo-Nazi or a fascist political party, although some of the SD's founders and early members had previously belonged to both Swedish and foreign neo-fascist and white nationalist groups.
+According to the anti-racism publication Expo and political historians Duncan McDonnell and Tony Gustafsson, it is generally agreed that the Sweden Democrats have never been a fascist or a neo-Nazi political party, although studies by Expo documented that around 60% of the SD's founders and early members had previously belonged to both Swedish and foreign neo-fascist and white nationalist groups.
 The party also had a reputation in the late 1980s and early 1990s for attracting skinhead gangs to its public events.
-Studies by Expo documented that around nine of the original 30 people who founded the SD had associations to known Nordic fascist parties such as the New Swedish Movement and the neo-Nazi Nordic Realm Party (Nordiska rikspartiet, NRP) while another eighteen had been part of the Keep Sweden Swedish organization.
+The Expo study also claimed that nine of the original 30 people who founded the SD had associations to known Nordic fascist parties such as the New Swedish Movement and the neo-Nazi Nordic Realm Party (Nordiska rikspartiet, NRP) while another eighteen had been part of the Keep Sweden Swedish organization.
 The study estimated that around sixty percent of party's national board members between 1989 and 1995 were connected to neo-Nazi movements in various ways both before and during their time in the party.
-However, the study also concluded that a majority of these members were no longer active within the party by the mid-to-late-1990s.
+However, the study also noted that a majority of these members were no longer active within the party by the mid-to-late-1990s.
 The party's first auditor, Gustaf Ekström, was a Waffen-SS veteran and had been a member of the national socialist party Svensk Socialistisk Samling in the 1940s.
-The SD's first chairman Anders Klarström and party co-founders and first board members Fritz Håkansson, Gösta Bergqvist and Sven Davidson had all been members of the Nordic Realm Party.
+The SD's first chairman Anders Klarström and party co-founders and first board members Fritz Håkansson and Gösta Bergqvist had all been members of the Nordic Realm Party.
 Klarström later elaborated he had briefly been part of the NRP as a teenager before distancing himself from it by the time he became SD leader.
 The first version of the SD's old youth-wing, the Sweden Democratic Youth was accused of having dual leadership with neo-Nazi youth movements until 1995 while the SD's logo from the 1990s until 2006 was a version of the torch used by the British National Front.
 The SD also encountered controversy for some of its early policy ideas before 1999, which included a proposal to repatriate most immigrants who came to Sweden from 1970, banning adoption of foreign born children and reinstating the death penalty.